 | Non-Resident Aliens | 0 |

-Take a look at the following statistics related to the make-up of the natural resources & conservation majors at Northern Michigan University.
+Here are the demographics of the natural resources & conservation majors at Northern Michigan University.

 | Major | Annual Graduates |